1st Hull Heavy Battery, Royal Garrison Artillery: Training

 The recruits began training at East Hull Barracks on Holderness Road, (Note: Now occupied by 152 (City of Hull) Squadron, Air Training Corps) performing drill in nearby East Park.
-The men lived at home, and until uniforms arrived the men of 1st Hull Bty were distinguished form the other East Riding recruits by wearing a red and blue armband on their civilian clothes.
+The men lived at home, and until uniforms arrived the men of 1st Hull Bty were distinguished from the other East Riding recruits by wearing a red and blue armband on their civilian clothes.
 The battery's guns, four Boer War-era 4.7-inch guns, arrived at Kingston Street Station in late October, and the men dragged them through the streets of Hull, first to Wenlock Barracks, then on to East Hull Barracks.

 On 5 November, Captain Williams handed over command and reverted to the RNR (he commanded armed merchant vessels later in the war).
 The new CO was Temporary Captain John McCracken, who had been an RGA Battery Serjeant-Major with 23 years' experience at the outbreak of war.

 As part of 11th Division, the battery was formally designated 11th (Hull) Heavy Battery on 1 May 1915, when it established its headquarters outside the city at the former Hedon Racecourse.
 Here the horse teams were lodged in the racing stables and the battery began serious training.
 Meanwhile, the infantry of 11th Division were already considered adequately trained, and when the division embarked for the Gallipoli Campaign on 30 June, 11th Heavy Bty remained behind.

 Captain McCracken left on 25 May 1915 to become adjutant of the Humber Garrison and was replaced as CO by Lieutenant-Colonel H.M.
 Slater, RGA, who commanded the training brigade at Hedon.
 Slater in turn was replaced due to ill-health by T/Capt Basil Floyd, who took over as CO on 9 September.
 Floyd had already seen action with the RGA on the Western Front; he remained CO of the Hull Battery for the rest of the war.

 The battery was formally taken over by the military authorities on 12 August 1915.
 On 28 October it moved by rail to Charlton Park, near the Royal Artillery's main depot at Woolwich.
 The decision was then made to convert the battery into a howitzer siege battery for service in East Africa.
 This meant handing in the battery's draught horses, because motor traction would be used.
 On 18 January 1916 the battery moved from Woolwich to Denham, Buckinghamshire.
 (Note: The temporary camp at Denham later became RAF Uxbridge.)
 Here the battery, its ammunition column and depot section were reorganised into a complete brigade (XXXVIII or 38th Bde, RGA) of two batteries under Major Piercy Reade (158th Bty was formed from Left Half Batteryof 11th): (Note: Technically, this was 38th Heavy Brigade when formed, because a 38th Siege Brigade was also formed in the RGA in January 1916; however the latter was broken up the following month.
 A new 38th Bde was formed on 15 May 1918 by the redesignation of D Group, III Indian Corps Heavy Artillery.)